lekhram-sharma-4/demo-test/README.md

 # demo-test
-tghis is the second remo test
+this  is the second repo test